sftcd/openssl/doc/designs/ech-api.md

 General Approach
 ----------------

-This ECH implementation has been protoyped via integrations with curl, apache2, lighttpd, nginx and haproxy.
+This ECH implementation has been prototyped via integrations with curl, apache2, lighttpd, nginx and haproxy.
 The implementation interoperates with all other known ECH implementations, including browsers, the libraries they use (NSS/boringssl), a closed-source server implementation (Cloudflare's test